kairosity/mp4-lionize/README.md

 <br>

-## Information Architecture & User Flow
+## Information Architecture and User Flow

 This application is mostly non-linear in its narrative form.
 Both first time and logged in users are able to browse the application at their leisure and any linearity is limited to the intended encouragement for first time users to register.
 This can be simply illustrated by: